LorenzoCorbella74/my-gen/README.md

 # Include the agents guide in your prompt
 gemini "Based on the AGENTS.md file in this project, create a .gen script that sets up a Node.js Express API with MongoDB integration"

-# Reference existing templates
+# Reference existing templates with fresh cache
-gemini "Look at the available templates with 'gen --list' and create a new template for Vue.js projects"
+gemini "Use 'gen --list --refresh' to get the latest templates and create a new template for Vue.js projects"
 ```

 ### Using with Other AI Tools